RichardBradley/liquibase.github.com/quickstart.md

 <h3 style="display:flex; justify-content:center; text-align:center"><a class="cta" href="/quickstart/quickstart_sql.html">Start with SQL Scripts</a></h3>
 <hr>
-<h2 class="homepg" id="lbmodel">Tutorial: Getting Started Using Liquibase Functions</h2>
+<h2 class="homepg" id="lbmodel">Tutorial: Getting Started Using Liquibase XML formatted changelogs</h2>
-<p class="opg">This tutorial uses Liquibase functions.
+<p class="opg">This tutorial uses Liquibase XML formatted changelogs.
 Instead of working with SQL, changes will be defined in XML.
 Liquibase will generate SQL based on the changeSet(s) defined and will deploy that to target databases.
 All migrations are tracked and ordered explicitly in the changeLog.</p>
-<h3 style="display:flex; justify-content:center; text-align:center"><a class="cta" href="/quickstart/quickstart_lb.html">Start with Liquibase Functions</a></h3>
+<h3 style="display:flex; justify-content:center; text-align:center"><a class="cta" href="/quickstart/quickstart_lb.html">Start with Liquibase XML Changelogs</a></h3>

 </div>